-- 1. Immediately notify College Security and report the incident, including the following:
+- 1. Immediately notify the College Police or Security staff and report the incident, including the following:

 - a.
 Your name.

 - b.
 Nature of the incident.

 - c.
 Location, date, and time of the incident.

 - d.
 Description of person(s) involved.

 - e.
 Description of property involved.

 - 2. Assist the officers when they arrive.
 Provide additional information upon request.